A microphone looks the same whether it’s on or off…

 The translucent white plastic ring has three or four visual states: off, green, red, and orange.

 Hushbutton’s control output has two states, normally off and momentary on.
-Pressing anywhere on the ring produces a satisfying tactile click caused by the operation of one or more of the four micro-switches; with properly-set gain structure the click is below the system noise-floor so can’t be heard.
+Pressing anywhere on the ring produces a satisfying tactile click caused by the operation of one or more of the four micro-switches; with properly-set gain structure the click is below the system noise-floor so it won’t get picked up by the microphone.

 Hushbutton requires a 15/16″ hole, a bit larger than the 13/16″ hole normally required by table microphones, permitting passage of Hushbutton’s ribbon cable through the tabletop next to the mic.